faiz-oussama/LogFlow-Analytics/README.md

 # Real-Time Log Streaming and Analytics Platform

 A sophisticated Java-based application that combines the power of the ELK Stack (Elasticsearch, Logstash, Filebeat) with Apache Kafka for comprehensive log management, real-time streaming, visualization, and analysis.
+The platform features an AI-powered chatbot interface that enables natural language querying of logs and provides intelligent assistance through Stack Overflow integration.

 ## Table of Contents
 - [Overview](#overview)